josel82/tech-notes/GIT/Getting Started.md

 # Getting Started
 #Git

-## Ininital configuration
+## Initial configuration

-1. From the home directory we start by seting the username:
+1. From the home directory we start by setting the username:
 ```bash
 git config --global user.name "Your name"
 ```